How Much Protein Do You Need?

-As we age, our bodies tend to experience is loss of muscle mass, also known as sarcopenia, which can have many devastating consequences so ensuring we consume adequate protein is vital.
-In fact, loss of muscle mass can put older adults at a higher risk of injury, pain and a general inability to perform daily activities.
-Therefore, consuming a higher protein diet can help to prevent further tissue breakdown and reduce the adverse effects of ageing.
+As we age, our bodies tend to experience loss of muscle mass, also known as sarcopenia, which can have many devastating consequences so ensuring we consume adequate protein is vital.
+In fact, loss of muscle mass can put older adults at a higher risk of injury, pain, and a general inability to perform daily activities.
+Therefore, consuming a higher protein diet can help to prevent further tissue breakdown and reduce the adverse effects of aging.
 Several studies have shown that an intake of 1.2 grams of protein per kilogram of body weight may be more appropriate.

 Individuals with Blood Sugar Disruption

 Protein does not impact blood sugar the same way carbohydrates, especially refined carbohydrates, do.
-High-protein diets have been shown to have a stabilizing effect on blood sugar, and lead to beneficial changes in a wide range of metabolic, cardiovascular and inflammatory markers.
+High-protein diets have been shown to have a stabilizing effect on blood sugar, and lead to beneficial changes in a wide range of metabolic, cardiovascular, and inflammatory markers.

 Protein Requirements Will Change Over Time

 Another thing that is important to keep in mind when it comes to protein is that requirements will ebb and flow over time.
 Your required protein intake today will likely not be the same as it will be 5 years from now nor will it be the same as it was 5 years ago.
-Depending on your current diet, activity level, stress level and goals, you may require more or less protein that you previously did or will.
+Depending on your current diet, activity level, stress level, and goals, you may require more or less protein than you previously did or will.

 Protein: Quality over Quantity

 As with all food, it is also important to understand that not all sources of protein are created equal.
 Because protein has become so popular, almost “trendy”, it is easy to find heavily processed forms of protein and protein powders, and food manufacturers often add protein to foods that do not include protein in the first place.
-For instance, many granola bar brands will label themselves as “high in protein” but if they contain refined sugar, refined oils, additives and preservatives they remain a less than ideal choice.
-Products such as protein bars and protein powders may have a time and a place (if you can find high-quality versions), but if you really want to increase your overall protein intake you are best to do it with whole food sources such as eggs, meat, poultry and seafood, or plant-based proteins such as beans and lentils.
+For instance, many granola bar brands will label themselves as “high in protein” but if they contain refined sugar, refined oils, additives, and preservatives they remain a less-than-ideal choice.
+Products such as protein bars and protein powders may have a time and a place (if you can find high-quality versions), but if you really want to increase your overall protein intake you are best to do it with whole food sources such as eggs, meat, poultry, and seafood, or plant-based proteins such as beans and lentils.

 The Bottom Line

 For the average individual, the simplest way to ensure you are eating enough protein is to ensure that you are eating a high-quality source of protein at every meal.
 Not only will this help to ensure that you are eating adequate protein, but will also help to ensure you are eating a well-balanced meal along with carbohydrates and fat.
 If you are unsure of how much protein you need and don’t know where to start, there are some great online resources that can help you give you a range or starting point of how much you need.
-However, even with all of the recommendations, calculations and suggestions available, the best way to determine how much protein you need is through self-experimentation because your body is the best coach you will ever have.
+However, even with all of the recommendations, calculations, and suggestions available, the best way to determine how much protein you need is through self-experimentation because your body is the best coach you will ever have.